Do Insects Have Blood?

 Hemolymph and blood are similar, but they have certain key differences.
 In principle, hemolymph does not have the cells known as erythrocytes, the red blood cells typical of vertebrate blood.
 Unlike blood, hemolymph has a large amount of free amino acids.
 Although the hemolymph has a large amount of water, the percentage is higher in the blood, being up to 50% in the former and 80% in the latter.

 The hemolymph does not carry oxygen to the insect's body, while blood does.
 This is because the respiration process in these invertebrates works differently.
 Different animals breathe in different ways.
+Insects rely on a network of tracheae and spiracles for their oxygen supply, bypassing the need for oxygen transport in hemolymph.

 Insect body fluid also functions as a solvent for various molecules.
 It serves as a water reserve in cases where the animal is exposed to desiccation.
 It also has a special role as a hydraulic fluid, for the expansion of the body when the insect completes the metamorphosis process.
 It is worth mentioning that the hemolymph carries the substances that the insect needs to be able to metamorphose throughout the body.
 This is the case for animals that go through metamorphosis.

 As we have seen, hemolymph is a different fluid from blood.
 However, like this red liquid, it also fulfills essential functions for insects.
 It is for this reason, it is considered analogous to blood, but it is not the same substance.
+Understanding the differences and similarities between hemolymph and blood provides insight into the unique adaptations insects have evolved over millions of years to survive and thrive in diverse environments.

 If you want to read similar articles to Do Insects Have Blood?, we recommend you visit our Facts about the animal kingdom category.